6/24/26: Bugle Tune

 “Whatever.
 I don’t think it has a name, Pop,” his son shrugged.

-“Those jokers make big bucks playing the guitar and trying to sing,” said Dad.
+“Those jokers make the big bucks playing the guitar and trying to sing,” said Dad.
 “Didn’t bother to name their own songs?”

 “Oh never mind, it’s ok,” I told them.
 “I just like the bugle part.”